UWM-Libraries/waml-openindexmaps-workshop/index.md

 Then we'll work through various scenarios:
 - [Exercise 1](exercise1): Create a polygon index map from an existing shapefile
-- [Exercise 2](exercise2): Create a point index map from a spreadsheet containing coordinates
-- [Exercise 3](exercise3): Create a grid index map from scratch
+- [Exercise 2](exercise2): Create a grid index map from scratch

 Finally, we will lead a disussion about future steps, community feedback, and questions.

+If you want to try an example using point data from a spreadsheet containing coordinates, you can do the optional exercise:
+- [Optional Exercise](exercise-optional): Create a point index map from a spreadsheet containing coordinates

 ## Credits